|►||Talk to an Adviser|

-Thesis or Exam Option
+Thesis or Two Papers Option, Exam

 To satisfy the requirements of the program, the student must elect either to (1) write a thesis and take an oral examination, or (2) submit two polished seminar papers and take an oral examination.
 A Supervisory Committee composed of at least two faculty members should be established early on in the student’s course of study, and at least two quarters before the anticipated date of graduation, to insure adequate oversight of the student’s progress.